 You need to focus on going above and beyond when you’re creating your products or developing your services.
 If you create digital products, this might be something like including bonuses you didn’t mention on the sales page.

 The customer gets what they ordered and discovers these additional benefits from the other items that you included.
 They are delighted.
 They get value and then some because you went the extra mile.
-They are going to remember that in the future and when they has a similar need, your brand is going to be on their mind.
+They are going to remember that in the future and when they have a similar need, your brand is going to be on their mind.

 Your business can be a source of value by answering customer support emails.
 Some marketers ignore this.
 They take the money from the customer from the sale and as far as they’re concerned, the transaction is done and the deal is closed.
 But when a customer reaches out to you, whether it’s for a negative or positive reason, they’re opening the door for a connection.